 And with distinguished former visitors such as Honore de Balzac and Lord Byron, you can be assured that you’re following a fine tradition!

-If you’re looking to sit back and people watch for an hour or two, there’s no better place.
+If you’re looking to sit back and people-watch for an hour or two, there’s no better place.

-6 – Take a romantic Gondola ride
+6 – Take a romantic gondola ride

 The most quintessentially Venetian activity imaginable, a ride down Venice’s charming waterways is one of the non-negotiable things to do in Venice.

 With a local gondolier sharing tales, tips, and tidbits, there’s plenty of enjoyment to be had.
+Relax and enjoy the world passing by as you savor the beauty of the boat and the city itself.

 For the romantics amongst us, consider the extra addition of a serenade session and onboard dinner.